Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 > Faster recovery and earlier return to normal activities

-Long-term outcomes appear to be better for smaller tumors- Complete tumor kill was observed in 100% of tumors <1 cm and 92% of lesions ≤2 cm
+Long-term outcomes appear to be better for smaller tumors- Complete tumor kill was observed in 100% of tumors <1 cm and 92% of lesions ≤2 cm in a phase II trial.

 Find a clinic offering Cryoablation>>

-Cancer Vaccines
+4. Cancer Vaccines

 Despite these advancements, vaccines face challenges such as tumor immune escape and complex immune responses.
 Researchers are working on combining vaccines with other therapies to improve effectiveness.

-Mistletoe
+5. Mistletoe

-Mistletoe therapy is also known to improve the quality of life for breast cancer patients.
+Mistletoe therapy is also knownappears to improve the quality of life for breast cancer patients.
 Many patients who use mistletoe along with regular treatments like chemotherapy have reported feeling less tired and having fewer side effects like nausea, vomiting, and depression.
 A review of 26 studies found that 22 of them showed mistletoe helped patients feel better overall.

 Repurposed Medications for Breast Cancer